Andrew Neil launches libel claim against Jennifer Arcuri over Epstein tweets

 He added: “I’ve instructed the papers to be drawn up now.
 All those tweeting support for and spreading her tweet will also be served.”

-In another he said his legal team “has prepared a massive case against you and we'll be seeking exemplary damages,” adding papers would be served in both the UK and US.
+In another he said his legal team “has prepared a massive case against you and we'll be seeking exemplary damages”, adding papers would be served in both the UK and US.

 Ms Arcuri responded by saying: “Is someone scared?
 Let’s talk about what you’ve published about me…”